Spiiroos/hello_world/README.md

 # hello_world
 This is my first Github project, and I'm following the guide to get the hang out of things.
 THANK YOU!
+Also, this is the readme brank edit :3